Published April 4, 2022

 How will you collect the data?

 Who are you targeting?
 A specific audience segment?
 Prospects?
 Existing customers?
-Will you use a mix of customer research and social listening?
+Will you use a mix of customer research and social media listening?
 A survey?

 How will you use the data?